AP® Calculus BC Free-Response Questions (FRQs)

 Answering MCQs appears simple, but the correct answer can differ by a small margin.
 Here, we show you how to approach the right answer in AP Calculus BC Multiple Choice Questions.

-Whether you want to get a head start this summer or wait until two weeks before the exam to prep, we break down the essential tips and tricks regardless of your timeframe.
+Whether you want to get a head start this summer or wait until two weeks before the exam preparation, we break down the essential tips and tricks regardless of your timeframe.

 Confused about the AP Calculus BC Exam Format?
-Read this article to understand in-depth info on the AP Calculus BC Exam structure—question types, topic-wise weights, and more.
+Read this article for in-depth information on the AP Calculus BC Exam structure—question types, topic-wise weights, and more.

 Wondering if AP Calculus BC is right for you?
 Get thorough exam information on AP Calculus BC, including what’s on the exam, why to take it, exam prerequisites, and exam difficulty.